 FREE Dementia Training

 As part of this new service, Carers will also be able to access FREE dementia training to suit where they are on their individual caring journey.
 A greater awareness of dementia and the support available can help you and your family to deal with the everyday challenges that you may face.
-There are seven different training modules for Carers to pick and choose from:

-- Diagnosis and Support
+- Dementia Explained, Diagnosis and Support

 - Behaviour and Carers Tips